RoiCruz/sample-rxswift/README.md

 - RxCocoa

 How to run the project:
+1. ope terminal
-1. cd to project directory
+2. cd to project directory
-2. run pod install
+3. run pod install